Halip26/chess-game/README.md

 # Chess Game

-This is a simple chess game using Pygame for the GUI and RemBG for removing the chess background.
+This project is a graphical chess game implemented using Pygame.
+It allows players to play a full game of chess with a user-friendly interface.
+The game supports all standard chess rules and piece movements, and it provides visual feedback for valid moves and captures.

 ## Features